Crypto vs Bank Transfer

 Crypto Payments: Strengths

-• Low and transparent fees.
-Network fees plus a clear processing fee replace the stack of bank charges, a key reason why businesses choose crypto over bank transfers.
+- Low and transparent fees.
+Network fees plus a clear processing fee replace the stack of bank charges, one of the factors businesses consider when comparing crypto with bank transfers.

-• Transparent, auditable records.
-Every on-chain transaction has an immutable trace, plus CoinsPaid adds exportable reports for auditors and finance teams.
+- Transparent, auditable records.
+Every on-chain transaction has an immutable trace.

 Crypto Payments: Limitations